PeterCullenBurbery/person-many-to-many/README.md

-# bsd4-template
+# person-many-to-many
-This is a template repository with the BSD 4 license.
+Use a many to many relationship to model a person.